 Harmless to humans.
 This is a small Iowa species measuring 7 1/2-11 inches long (Conant and Collins, 1991).
 The dorsum is plain bluish black, purplish black, or (rarely) brownish.
 The belly is unmarked also and is pink or salmon.
 The ventral coloration extends onto the sides of the snake to the the third scale row.
 The head is pointed and the eyes are small and often difficult to discern from a distance.
 The tail is sharply pointed.
 The scales are smooth and the anal plate is divided.
 This snake cannot be confused with any other Iowa snake; the back is devoid of any markings or traces of such, the eyes are indistinct, and the belly is pink, but never a deep red.

 There are no subspecies of the western worm snake, Carphophis vermis, recognized.

-The worm snake is found in approximately the southern third of Iowa in scattered locations.
-The lack of collecting is probably the reason for the paucity of more known locations.
+The western worm snake is found in approximately the southern third of Iowa in scattered locations.
+The lack of searches is probably the reason for the paucity of more known locations.

-Worm snakes resemble night crawlers in size, and are also similarly colored above as the anterior part of a night crawler.
-Worm snakes are active from April to October and probably hibernate in small burrows or in rock crevices.
+Western worm snakes resemble night crawlers in size, and are also similarly colored above as the anterior part of a night crawler.
+Western worm snakes are active from April to October and probably hibernate in small burrows or in rock crevices.
 Drda (1968) found them overwintering in caves in Missouri.
-Worms snakes may breed in spring and fall (Collins, 1993).
+Western worms snakes may breed in spring and fall (Collins, 1993).
 They lay 2 to 5 eggs which hatch in August.
-The young worm snakes look like the adults.
+The young look like the adults.

-Worm snakes probably eat earthworms exclusively (Henderson, 1974), but other workers have also suggested that they may consume soft-bodied insects as well.
+Western worm snakes have been reported to eat earthworms exclusively (Henderson, 1974), but other workers have also suggested that they may consume soft-bodied insects as well.